ChenyuTang98/cse15l-lab-reports/lab-report2.md

 ```
 @Test
   public void testReversed2() {
+    // the input for this test case is 0, 0, 0, 0 and the expected output is 0, 0, 0, 0
     int[] input1 = {0, 0, 0, 0};
     assertArrayEquals(new int[]{0, 0, 0, 0}, ArrayExamples.reversed(input1));
   }